kvmani/tabular_ml/RUNNING_OFFLINE.md

 - `artifacts/api/` – JSON payloads from the REST smoke script
 - `artifacts/cli/` – CLI command outputs
+- `docs/screenshots/2025-10-06_e2e-smoke/` – Playwright screenshots regenerated per run
-- `artifacts/ui/` – Playwright screenshots, traces, HTML report
+- `artifacts/ui/` – Playwright traces, HTML report
 - Logs are emitted to stdout only and never persisted to disk when `persist_user_data=false` (default).

 If you need to clear generated files: